CivicTechTO/civictechto-scripts/README.md

 ### `clean_pitch_list.py`

 On the [Trello board][trello-board], this moves all cards from the pitch list to the active column.
-This run prior to each hacknight.

 Runs pre-hacknight.